 Haven’t heard of Callysto?
 It’s a free, interactive, curriculum-based learning and skills development tool; think “interactive textbook.”
 Computational thinking is becoming a requirement for the workers of tomorrow — our goal is to give students a head start.

-Applicants are also welcome to send proposal drafts to the Callysto team for feedback, well in advance of the deadline, at email@example.com.
+Applicants are welcome to email proposal drafts to the Callysto team for feedback, well in advance of the deadline, to email@example.com.